 Categories and tags can hurt your SEO if used incorrectly!

 They should only be used to categorize posts on your website – for example, categorizing elopement blogs as “elopement” and engagement session blogs as “couples.”
 This can help users navigate your website and filter which posts they want to see, which is great!
-I recommend using categories over tags, and keep things simple, unless there’s a lot of content on your site and further filtering by tags makes sense.
+I recommend using categories over tags to keep things simple, unless there’s a lot of content on your site and further filtering by tags makes sense.

 You don’t want to add too many tags or categories, because this will impact the user experience on your website, which will hurt your SEO.
-If your blog post is tagged with “ruby beach,” and someone clicks that tag, if only one post comes up, that tag isn’t really helpful for them.
+If your blog post is tagged with “ruby beach,” and someone clicks that tag, if only one post comes up, that tag isn’t helpful for them.
 If your site has a bunch of these tags that lead to only one post, it’s no good – categories and tags don’t do much to help SEO, but they can hurt it when you use them to keyword stuff.
 Stick to only using them to categorize your posts, and only use them if there are at least two posts within that category or tag.